HamzaKhan07/SettleUp/README.md

 # 💰🤝 SettleUp

-MidWay a mobile app ✌️ which helps the group of people 🤝 to split any expense equally ⚖️ amongst themselves effectively.
+SettleUp a mobile app ✌️ which helps the group of people 🤝 to split any expense equally ⚖️ amongst themselves effectively.